pandeytapan/petofy-chatbot/petofy-services-overview.md

 ## 10. Pet Insurance:
 *In beta version.*
+## 11. Pet Digital Registry:-
+Microchip your pet and give them an unique identity and get multiple benefits.

 # Notes:
 - Petofy had a profile for each Doctor's,Groomers,Shop owners, ngos etc.
 - Petofy allow Pet parents to see their pet's vaccinations, nutrition, and other crucial updates.